BillWan-zzzyyy/Sky-Drive/README.md

 ## 💡 Highlights <a name="highlight"></a>

-- 🏎️ Sky-Drive addresses the emerging need to explore complex interactions in **mixed traffic environments where various intelligent agents** must align with human preferences and societal norms.
+- 🏎️ This paper addresses the emerging need to explore complex interactions in **mixed traffic environments where various intelligent agents** must align with human preferences and societal norms.
-- 🏁 Sky-Drive has the potential to advance autonomous driving research beyond traditional metrics of safety and efficiency **toward more socially aware and human-aligned behavior.**
+- 🏁 **Sky-Drive** we proposed has the potential to advance autonomous driving research beyond traditional metrics of safety and efficiency **toward more socially aware and human-aligned behavior.**

 ## 📋 Table of Contents